otrv4/otrv4/otrv4.md

 In both DAKEs, OTRv4 makes use of long-term Ed448 keys, ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.

 For exchanging data messages, OTRv4 makes use of both the DH ratchet (with ECDH) and the symmetric-key ratchet from the Double Ratchet algorithm.
-If you wish to understand the Double Ratchet in more detail then please refer to the spec [\[2\]](#references) but to implement OTRv4 this is not necessary.
+If you wish to understand the Double Ratchet in more detail then please refer to the spec [\[2\]](#references) but it is no necessary for implementing OTRv4.
 OTRv4 contains everything necessary to implement the Double Ratchet in this context.
 A cryptographic ratchet is a one-way mechanism for deriving new cryptographic keys from previous keys.
 New keys cannot be used to calculate the old keys.

 OTRv4 adds 3072-bit (384-byte) DH keys, called the mix key pair, to the Double Ratchet algorithm.
 These keys are used to protect transcripts of data